 |Northland [PDF, 728 KB]||Hawkes Bay [PDF, 771 KB]|

 |Waikato [PDF, 1.1 MB]||Top of the South (Marlborough, Tasman and Nelson) [PDF, 2.2 MB]|

 |Bay of Plenty [PDF, 772 KB]||West Coast [PDF, 504 KB]|

 |Manawatu – Whanganui [PDF, 758 KB]||Otago [PDF, 495 KB]|

 This is the business case for investment in maintenance, renewal and operational activities proposed on the state highway network as part of the 2018–21 National Land Transport Programme.
 It presents a more detailed rationale for investment in state highway maintenance, renewals and operations as identified in the 2018–21 State Highway Investment Proposal (link here to doc above).

-A corridor management plan describes the customer service delivery story for a specific state highway corridor (eg, Wellington to Palmerston North), as measured against the One Road Network Classification (external link) performance framework.
+A corridor management plan describes the customer service delivery story for a specific state highway corridor (eg, Wellington to Palmerston North), as measured against the One Road Network Classification performance framework.
 It is intended to describe the investment story for each corridor.

 Each of the 30 corridor management plans considers a combination of: